Custom Workflows

 (to be consistent).

-I will not show everything in this tutorial, it is just too much and the solution is the same for all roles, but we will show you how we implemented it for the Creator:
+Not everything is shown in this tutorial, as there is too much information and the solution is the same for all roles, but let's see how to implement this for the Creator.

 The solution is scripting.
-If you click the three dots in the schema editor a menu will pop up with a menu item to the scripting editor.
-Here you can define scripts that are invoked when a content item is queried, created, updated, deleted or when the status is changed.
+If you click the three dots in the schema editor, a menu will pop up with a menu item to the scripting editor.
+Here you can define scripts that are invoked when a content item is queried, created, updated, deleted or when a status has changed.

 Scripting